Lush 'using me to sell soap'

 "I knew nothing.
 I was kneecapped on Friday morning...
 [Lush's Ethics Director Hilary Jones] mentions my case as one of her examples.
 They have not protected me at all from this" she said.

-Lush has said that the purpose of its campaign is to ensure the inquiry is "kept on track by the people running it."
+Lush has said that the purpose of its campaign is to ensure the inquiry is "kept on track by the people running it".

 The company's ethics director, Hilary Jones, defended the campaign on BBC Radio 5 live: "Listen to the people who had police officers live in their flats with them as their partners, father children with them and find out years down the line that it was a police officer.